Guide - The Best of Park City

 Create Your Free Park City Guide →

-Lift-Served Riding
+Lift-Served Downhill

 Park City Mountain and Deer Valley offer chairlift access during summer, eliminating the climb and allowing multiple downhill runs.
 Bike haul tickets provide all-day access; bike park terrain ranges from beginner flow trails to expert downhill.
+Both resorts offer bike rentals that include helmets and protective gear.

 Rentals and Guiding